evansde77/docker-powerdns/README.md

  * Support enabling the PDNS REST api via environment variables passed to docker run
  * expose port 8081
  * add a couple of debugging tools to apt installs
+ * Explicitly expose the DNS port (53) for both TCP and UDP